KashifNazeer87/avsdsnh_7nm/README.md

 2. Reduce Parasitic Capacitance: Parasitic effects may also be contributing to the rapid voltage decay.
 Ensure the layout is optimized for minimal parasitics.

+3. Use alias filter to get rid of alias error.

 # Datasheet